-Definition The family name (surname) of subsequent name(s) The family name (surname) of a person as distinct from their given, second and subsequent name(s) Source standards NZ CIQ Name Profile NZ CIQ Name Profile Data type Alphabetic Alphabetic Representational class Free text Field size Max: 100 Representational layout A(100) Value domain Obligation Mandatory when given name Mandatory when given name is not supplied.
-Guide for use This data element should be used for only the person's surname, but not for their giv (first) and further 'other given name(s)' or initials.
+Definition The family name (surname) of a person as distinct from their given, second and subsequent name(s) Source standards NZ CIQ Name Profile Data type Alphabetic Representational class Free text Field size Max: 100 Representational layout A(100) Value domain Obligation Mandatory Guide for use This data element should be used for the person's family name (surname).
+If the person's family name is not provided, but a given name (first name) is provided then the person's given name (first name) is recorded in this field.
+This should not be used for any further 'other given name(s)' or initials.
 The content must preserve sentence case.
 For example: 'Maccall' is different from 'MacCall'.
-'Van der Valk', 'O'Leary', 'Vaug that preserves macrons and di The text entered can include one or more spaces, an apostrophe, and/or a hyphen ('Van der Valk', 'O'Leary', 'Vaughn-Jones').
-All name elements must be encoded in a that preserves macrons and diacritics.
-UTF-8 is the minimum acceptable standard en distinguish the names Kāhu and Kahu Family name must be recorded d if person's given name is not availa ble
+The text entered can include one or more spaces, an apostrophe, and/or a hyphen (eg, 'Van der Valk', 'O'Leary', 'Vaughn-Jones').
+All name elements must be encoded in a form that preserves macrons and diacritics.
+UTF-8 is the minimum acceptable standard eg, to distinguish the names Kāhu and Kahu.
+Family name must be recorded if person's given name (first name) is not available.